SarbBhangu/ip-address-tracker/README.md

 # How it works

-1. Enter an IP adress or domain (try 8.8.8.8)
+1. Enter an IP address or domain (try 8.8.8.8)
 2. Click search button
 3. Map updates automatically
-4. App loads your own IP adresss when the page first loads
+4. App loads your own IP address when the page first loads

 # Reflection